Skip to main content

 Court rules special referees lack authority to determine bill of particulars disputes, clarifying the distinction between disclosure procedures and pleading amplification.

 In New York civil litigation, the roles and limitations of special referees are carefully defined by statute.
 Special referees are commonly appointed to oversee disclosure procedures—the formal process by which parties exchange information and evidence before trial.
-However, a recent Court of Appeals decision has clarified an important boundary: referees cannot make determinations about bills of particulars disputes.
+However, the Court of Appeals decision in Flores v New York City Housing Authority has clarified an important jurisdictional boundary: referees cannot make determinations about bills of particulars disputes.

 The Flores decision reinforces that courts must carefully distinguish between different types of pre-trial procedures.
 This clarity helps ensure that motions for summary judgment and other pre-trial matters are handled by the appropriate judicial authority, whether that’s a special referee or the assigned judge.